eobrain/webhome/_posts/2021-01-02-almond-bread.md

 It upended what I thought I knew about mathematics.
 It was astounding how much complexity could emerge from extremely basic calculations.

-I was particularly drawn to the uncannny beauty and complexity of the Mandelbrot set, which is the complex values  $$c$$ for which the iteration $$z \gets z^2 + c$$ does not diverge when starting with $$z = 0$$.
+I was particularly drawn to the uncanny beauty and complexity of the Mandelbrot set, which is the complex values  $$c$$ for which the iteration $$z \gets z^2 + c$$ does not diverge when starting with $$z = 0$$.
 This is so simply stated[^1], and yet generates the images below, revealing endless variations of complexity